s-xiang/git-meta/doc/architecture.md

 1. Every synthetic-meta-ref must point to the commit identified by its name.
 1. Every commit in a sub-repo that is identified by a commit in any meta-repo must be reachable by a synthetic-meta-ref.
-Note that this requirement is not to have a synthetic-meta-ref for each sub-repo commit (though we discuss such a strategy later).

 A some mono-repos in valid states: